Rogue (video game): Legacy

 Because of Rogue's popularity at colleges in the early 1980s, other users sought to expand or create similar games.
 However, as neither Toy, Wichman, nor Arnold released the source code of the game, these efforts generally required the programmers to craft the core game elements from scratch to mimic Rogue.
 Though there were multiple titles that tried this, the two most significant ones were Moria (1983) and Hack (1982).
 Both games spawned a family of improved versions and clones over the next several years, leading to a wide number of games in a similar flavor.
 These games, which generally feature turn-based exploration and combat in a high fantasy setting in a procedurally generated dungeon and employing permadeath, are named roguelike games in honor of Rogue's impact.
 Most of the graphical interface conventions used in Rogue were reused within these other roguelikes, such as the use of @ to represent the player-character.

 Toy, Wichman, and Arnold reunited onstage for the first time in 30 years in an event called "Roguelike Celebration" at San Francisco in 2016.

-The gameplay mechanics of Rogue were influential in the creation of Torneko no Daibōken: Fushigi no Dungeon, the first game in the Mystery Dungeon series by Chunsoft.